tgiuse/Obsidian-Notes/Green Computing/Theory from the practical part.md

 # Seventh File

+#missing pruning

-Transfer learning is one of the most powerful techniques in modern learning
+Transfer learning is one of the most powerful techniques in modern machine learning.
+This concept mirrors how humans learn new skills by building upon existing knowledge and experience.